lumapu/ahoy/tools/esp8266/User_Manual.md

-**Developer Information General for Active Power Limit** ⚡Was verified by field tests and feedback from three users Internally this values will be set for the second two bytes for MainCmd: 0x51 SubCmd: 0x0b --> DevControl set ActivePowerLimit
+**Developer Information General for Active Power Limit**

+⚡The following was verified by field tests and feedback from users

+Internally this values will be set for the second two bytes for MainCmd: 0x51 SubCmd: 0x0b --> DevControl set ActivePowerLimit
 ```C
 typedef enum {